sbhattacharyay/ordinal_GOSE_prediction/README.md

 ## Abstract

 ## Code
 All of the code used in this work can be found in the `./scripts` directory as Python (`.py`), R (`.R`), or bash (`.sh`) scripts.
-Moreover, custom classes have been saved in the `./scripts/classes` sub-directory, custom functions have been saved in the `./scripts/functions` sub-directory, and custom PyTorch models have been saved in the `./scripts/models`.
+Moreover, custom classes have been saved in the `./scripts/classes` sub-directory, custom functions have been saved in the `./scripts/functions` sub-directory, and custom PyTorch models have been saved in the `./scripts/models` sub-directory.